pukumars2003/Effigo-QA-JAVA-and-SELENIUM/README.md

-# Learn Java
+# Learn Java and Selenium

-Welcome to the **Learn Java** repository!
+Welcome to the **Learn Java and Selenium** repository!
 This project is designed to help you understand Java programming through various concepts, packages, and practical examples.
 Each package contains programs that illustrate fundamental Java principles and practices.

 ## Repository Structure